Foundations — Part 4

 • Evening meal: 50 ÷ 20 = 2.5 units

-Carb ratios vary hugely between people.
-One major driver is physical fitness and daily activity: the fitter and more active you are, the less insulin you usually need for the same carbohydrate intake (so ratios often look “weaker”).
+Carb ratios vary considerably between people.
+One major driver is physical fitness and daily activity — the fitter and more active a person is, the less insulin they typically need for the same carbohydrate intake, so ratios often look “weaker”.

-Carb ratios also vary by time of day because insulin sensitivity changes.
-Many people are least sensitive in the morning, most sensitive at lunch, and somewhere in the middle at dinner.
-The point isn’t the pattern — it’s that different ratios by time of day are normal.
+Carb ratios also vary by time of day because insulin sensitivity changes through the day.
+Many people tend to be least sensitive in the morning and most sensitive at lunch.
+The point isn’t the pattern — it’s that different ratios by time of day are entirely normal.

 1. No food or bolus insulin in the four hours before the test.

-2. Eat a balanced meal (carbs, protein, veg) with your usual carbohydrate amount for that mealtime.
+2. Eat a balanced meal (carbs, protein, vegetables) with your usual carbohydrate amount for that mealtime.

-3. Avoid a high-fat meal.
-High-fat meals often need extra insulin later — covered in the Mealtime Insulin Guide.
+3. Avoid a very high-fat meal for this test — high-fat meals often need extra insulin later, which is covered in the Mealtime Insulin Guide.

 4. Count the carbs accurately.

-5. Give the insulin before the meal (we’ll cover timing properly below).
+5. Give the insulin before the meal (timing is covered in the next section).

 6. Do only your usual activity and no corrections in the four hours after eating.